-But John and I were keen to kayak the length of the 22 kilometre lake and camp at the Coronet Creek Campground.
-In fact at precisely 8 am, with two phones going, I nabbed the last campsite – on March 30th.
+John and I were keen to kayak the length of the 22 kilometre lake so we could camp at the Coronet Creek Campground.
+In fact at precisely 8 AM, with two phones going, I nabbed the last campsite – on March 30th.

 Reservations can be made 90 days out, and since this is a very popular spot, I knew I had to be on the phone the second the line opened.
-I booked our trip for the July 1st, Canada Day long weekend.
+I booked our trip for the July 1st, the Canada Day long weekend.
 Three days was the perfect length of time to do the trip.

 These photographs will give you a good idea of just how wonderful our Maligne Lake kayaking trip turned out to be.

 Book up to 90 days ahead of time.
 Weekdays are easier to get than weekends.
 Phone (780) 852-6177 (MST).

 Canoes, kayaks or a boat powered with a tiny motor – 3 horsepower or less I believe.

 It costs $11.70 to make a reservation and $9.80 per person per night to camp.

-- Bear lockers are provided as are tent pads.
+Bear lockers are provided as are tent pads.

-- There is an open air – but private – toilet.
+There is an open air – but private – toilet.

-- Pack for every possible type of weather – from sun to snow.
+Bring a tarp and pack for every possible type of weather – from sun to snow.

-- You can have a fire in the fire ring.
+You can have a fire in the fire ring.
 As the summer progresses firewood will be increasingly difficult to find.
 Consider loading up your kayak or canoe on the way down to the campsite.

 Dogs are allowed on a leash – even at the campsites.

 You can rent canoes and kayaks right on the lake though the prices are steep.

 - Kayaking Murtle Lake in Wells Gray Provincial Park, BC